wontothree/legacy-blog/_posts/paper/2024-07-27-nmpc-of-inverted-pendulum.md

 ---
-title: "[Paper] NMPC of an Inverted Pendulum"
+title: "[Control] NMPC of an Inverted Pendulum"
 excerpt:
 categories:
   - paper